The Ring and the Book: Adaptations

+The movie Rashomon (1950) by Kurosawa is based on two books by Ryūnosuke Akutagawa, Rashomon (1915), and Yabu no naka (1921).
+Akutagawa was Browning's first Japanese translator.
+As Jorge Luis Borges explains in one of his lectures, the main plot device of Rashomon is directly taken from The Ring and the Book.

 The story is re-told in Derek Parker's 2001 true crime book Roman Murder Mystery: The True Story of Pompilia.

-In July 2008, a two part play adaptation of this story, set in poetry and prose by Martyn Wade and starring Anton Lesser as Browning, Roger Allam as Guido Franceschini and Louise Brealey as Pompilia, was broadcast as the BBC Radio 4 "Classic Serial".
+In July 2008, a two-part play adaptation of this story, set in poetry and prose by Martyn Wade and starring Anton Lesser as Browning, Roger Allam as Guido Franceschini and Louise Brealey as Pompilia, was broadcast as the BBC Radio 4 "Classic Serial".
 Abigail le Fleming produced and directed.